 - children and other vulnerable persons should be protected from harm or exploitation from gambling.

-Most people who gamble do so safely most of the time.
-But gambling can be harmful for some.
-Excessive play due to inexperience or binge gambling, periods of loss of control and more serious gambling addiction.
-The harm suffered is not restricted to the gambler, but also felt by families, friends, communities and employers.
+Most people who gamble do so safely, but gambling can be harmful for some.
+These harms may include for example, excessive play due to inexperience or binge gambling, periods of loss of control and more serious gambling addiction.
+The harm suffered is not restricted to the gambler, it is also felt by families, friends, communities and employers.